ShujinWu-0814/MACAROON/README.md

-# MACAROON: Training Vision-Language Models To Be Your Engaged Partners
+# MACAROON: Training Vision-Language Models To Be Your Engaged Partners [EMNLP 2024 Findings✨]

 ## 🎀Overview